 If you are a woman or a non-binary person, and you would want us to support your business or work with us please get in touch with us on firstname.lastname@example.org

-When witchery was still a crime in Europe and Northern America, the image of the witch was used to oppress marginalised individuals: women, persons of colour, members of the LGBTQ+ community, and more.
+When witchery was still a crime in Europe and Northern America, the image of the witch was used to oppress marginalised individuals.
 Witches were often healers, wise persons, leaders of riots and protests, who were using their knowledge to help others.
-They also were individuals that were seen as a threat to the patriarchal, heterosexual, cis normative, imperialist and capitalist world view that was emerging in Europe.
+They also were individuals that were seen as a threat to the patriarchal, heterosexual, cis normative, and imperialist system.

-But we now have the opportunity to reclaim these labels to construct new rhetoric.
+But we now have the opportunity to reclaim these labels.

-Witches were and are women and non-binary individuals who use their skills to help others, build covens to support each other, and stand up against oppression.
+Witches are women and non-binary individuals who use their skills to help others, and build covens to support each other.

 Marta and Natacha started Daughters of Witches in 2018.
 Marta is the head of design and creation, while Natacha handles our social media and partnerships.